 Become the expert everyone needs.

 Learn to transform organizations and relationships, address inequity, and reimagine conflict.
-The University of Oregon Conflict and Dispute Resolution master's (CRES) program prepares professionals from all disciplines to be collaborative problem-solvers in every aspect of society.
+The University of Oregon Conflict and Dispute Resolution (CRES) program prepares professionals from all disciplines to be collaborative problem-solvers in every aspect of society.
 Taught by top-ranked faculty from the School of Law, across campus, and beyond, our highly regarded curriculum provides you with the skills you need to become an effective negotiator, mediator, and facilitator.

-Partnered with Oregon Law’s nationally ranked Appropriate Dispute Resolution Center, the CRES program is intimate and intense.
+Partnered with Oregon Law’s nationally ranked Appropriate Dispute Resolution Center, the CRES master's program is intimate and intense.
 The faculty is passionate.
 The curriculum is deep.
 You will learn theory and put it into practice.
 You will stretch yourself to consider new perspectives on competition and cooperation, relationships and responsibility, and even war and peace.

 As a CRES student you'll join an exceptional cohort of fellow students.
 Because the skills we teach can be applied across many sectors, our program offers a broad range of practice areas in which you can focus your study.